NateDimick/Sliggooey/readme.md

 # Pokemon Sliggooey

 The goal of this project is to build a Pokemon showdown client that offers a better user experience than the default client.

-By building in Go with Wails, it also will be available for Windows, Mac or Linux, whereas the default client is only available for Windows and Mac.
+By building in Go with Wails, we get the following benefits:

-Improvements that this project seeks to add are:

-* Better use of screen real estate
-* Chat command hot keys
-* Automatic good sportsmanship (GGs and GLHFs)
-* Custom avatars (?)
-* Damage calculator integration @smogon/calc
-* Pikalytics integration (?)
-* Quick EV/IV presets in team builder (?)
-* Looking good
-* all avatars selectable from UI (unlike regular client, see the [trainers page](https://play.pokemonshowdown.com/sprites/trainers))
+* Faster an simpler compiling
+* Smaller Executables (showdown client for windows is 44 MB)
-* gamepad support
+* Linux build target support
+* No PHP

 ## Timeline

+This projects seeks to be an improvement over the default showdown client.
+However, before it can surpass the default client, it must reach feature parity.
+The Roadmap below provides a general outline of the big milestones of this project.

 Milestones will be as follows:

+* Milestone 0: can play a full current gen random single battle initiated through a challenge
 * Milestone 1: can play random battles
+  * this means any format with random teams can be played, whether through direct challenges or through matchmaking on the ladder
+  * fortunately. this step requires probably 95-99% support of the battle simulator protocol support, meaning future steps will not have to do much more work on supporting battles
-* Milestone 2: can play any format (with imported teams)
+* Milestone 2: can play any format and teambuilder
-* Milestone 3: teambuidler
+  * this is a big step.
+Any format must become playable and the teambuilder must be incorporated to help support that
+  * Teambuidler includes team validation
+  * Teambuilder includes team importing and exporting from pokepaste and json formats
+  * teams must be packable to the WSS protocol packed format
-* Milestone 4: Improvements over the default pokemon showdown client
+* Milestone 3: Improvements over the default pokemon showdown client, which include (in no particular order)
+  * Key bindings and shortcuts
+  * Gamepad support
+  * Damage Calculator integration
+  * Automation in response to certain events
+    * auto timer start
+    * auto gl/hf/gg
+    * custom automation event support
+  * Appearance customization
+  * Full range of player avatars available for selection
+  * Team Builder Aid, such as:
+    * Pikalytics integration (?)
+    * EV/IV presets

 ## About

-Gooey is a play on words of "GUI" (If you're not in the know, many people pronounce GUI as "Gooey" rather than "gee yoo eye") and also allows us to use the Goodra line as our mascot.
+Sliggooey is a play on words of Sliggoo, the pokemon, and "GUI" (If you're not in the know, many people pronounce GUI as "Gooey" rather than "gee yoo eye").

 ## Development Details